- If I have a disability, why can't I automatically receive the testing accommodations I want?

 - Why is documenting Asperger's so complex?

 The new terminology in the DSM-5 for Asperger's is Autism Spectrum Disorder (ASD).
 Documenting this disability is complex because individuals with ASD often have co-occurring psychiatric manifestations (e.g., anxiety, depression, etc.), ADHD and/or learning disabilities that may go along with their primary diagnosis.
 Often individuals with ASD exhibit behaviors affecting communication and social pragmatics.
 In addition, the use of medications has become increasingly common in the treatment of ASD.
 Disability documentation needs to address a variety of these co-occurring conditions that may impact the test-taking process.
-Please see ETS's new policy statement for Documentation of Autism Spectrum Disorder in Adolescents and Adults.
+Please see ETS's policy statement for Documentation of Autism Spectrum Disorder in Adolescents and Adults.

 - Is an IQ test all I need to document intellectual disabilities?

 Intellectual functioning is assessed using a comprehensive measure of intelligence, typically the WAIS-IV or some other measure of intellectual ability.
 In addition to a test of intellectual functioning, adaptive behavior must also be assessed in three domains: conceptual, social and practical.
-Please refer to ETS's new policy statement for Documentation of Intellectual Disabilities in Adolescents and Adults.
+Please refer to ETS's policy statement for Documentation of Intellectual Disabilities in Adolescents and Adults.
 Appendix B includes a listing of clinical instruments in common use for documenting intellectual disabilities in adolescents and adults.